SBA Loans for Startups: The Essential Guide

 What are my alternatives to SBA startup loans?

 There are many paths to startup capital outside the SBA loan program.
-Some small business lenders provide non-SBA startup loans, although those usually come with higher costs and shorter repayment terms.
+Some small business lenders offer non-SBA startup loans, although these typically come with higher interest rates and shorter repayment terms.

 Outside of business loans, you can try one of the following strategies.